Here's what to do with a cold one (5 minutes) --and note the toasting bun.

 If your bean glop is on the moist to watery side, that's okay.
 The xanthan might take up excess water after a short while, or you can just slow cook it dryer.

 * Put cooking oil into a frying pan.
 This bean concoction ends up oil thirsty, so start with plenty.
 Maybe you can't afford enough "extra virgin" olive oil.
 I ended up with Mazola ("good for the heart" --says so right on the bottle).
-(That's the oil we normally pop corn in, using a "Stir Crazy".)
+(That's the oil we popped popcorn in, before going to an air popper.)

 * Frying goes pretty fast, since the beans have already been cooked.
 Fry them until both sides look (umm) "cooked".
-(No blacker --bad for you.)
+(No blacker --is bad for you.)

 * Good gosh(!) but this stuff sticks to a hot, well oiled pan, even after the first turn-over.
 Best not fry the patties too hot.
 (Just soak the pan in water for a while and it will come clean.)